logan-0623/logan-0623/README.md

 <h2 align="left">Hi 👋!
 My name is Logan Luo！</h2>

  ## 💫 About Me:
-<br>I am a Computing Science student at the University of Liverpool and Xi'an Jiaotong-Liverpool University, with research interests in Machine Learning, Deep Learning, and Medical Image Analysis.
+I am a Computing Science student at the University of Liverpool and Xi'an Jiaotong-Liverpool University, with research interests in Machine Learning, Deep Learning, and Medical Image Analysis.

 My personal website: https://logan-0623.github.io/